rossumai/pdfparser/README.md

 ## How to install

-Below or some instructions to install this package
+Below or some instructions to install this package.
+Better use Docker build.

 ```
 git clone --depth 1 https://github.com/rossumai/pdfparser.git